 The GL provides a means for setting portions of every pixel in a particular buffer to the same value.
 The argument to is the bitwise OR of a number of values indicating which buffers are to be cleared.
-The values are COLOR_BUFFER_BIT, DEPTH_BUFFER_BIT, STENCIL_BUFFER_BIT, and ACCUM_BUFFER_BIT, indicating the buffers currently enabled for color writing, the depth buffer, the stencil buffer, and the accumulation buffer (see below), respectively.
-The value to which each buffer is cleared depends on the setting of the clear value for that buffer.
-If the mask is not a bitwise OR of the specified values, then the error INVALID_VALUE is generated.
+The values are COLOR_BUFFER_BIT, DEPTH_BUFFER_BIT,

 '''

-void Clear( bitfield buf);
+void Clear( bitfield buf );

 '''